evilsoft/crocks/docs/src/pages/docs/crocks/Result.md

 will map the value wrapped in a given [`Ok`](#ok) and return the result of that mapping.

-By using composing `either` you can create functions that us the power of `ADT`s while returning a plain javascript type.
+By composing `either` you can create functions that us the power of `ADT`s while returning a plain javascript type.

 ```javascript